apache/mesos-site/source/documentation/latest/app-framework-development-guide.md

  * Invoked when an offer is no longer valid (e.g., the slave was
  * lost or another framework used resources in the offer).
 If for
  * whatever reason an offer is never rescinded (e.g., dropped
- * message, failing over framework, etc.), a framwork that attempts
+ * message, failing over framework, etc.), a framework that attempts
  * to launch tasks using an invalid offer will receive TASK_LOST
  * status updats for those tasks (see Scheduler::resourceOffers).
  */